saahuja/Multiplex-Segmentation-and-Spatial-Data-Extraction/README.md

 ### MAIN-Multiplex-Application-Edited.ipynb (Exploration of methods used in pipeline)

-- Make sure when running the default to download the .jpg images from the /notebooks/Multiplex Tissue-Segmentation Model/ folder into your local folder.
+- Make sure when running the default to download these files from the /notebooks/Multiplex Tissue-Segmentation Model/ folder into your local folder.
 Image required for this notebook:

 - DAPI1.jpg
 - 20200810_tissue_dataset.npz (sample data set file)